PARKINSON'S DISEASE NEWS

 Neurology 77 (22) : 1947-1950 (Y.A.Rajabally, J.Martey) Complete abstract

 Reports have emerged describing the occurrence of polyneuropathy related to vitamin B12 deficiency and Guillain-Barré syndrome in people with Parkinson's Disease who are being treated with continuous duodenal L-dopa infusion.
 Duodenal L-dopa is administered as a gel throughout the day using a portable pump directly into the small intestine through a surgically placed tube.
-This ensures a flow of L-dopa that can be adjusted according to the patient's individual needs.
+This ensures a flow of L-dopa that can be adjusted according to the patient's needs.
 For more information on polyneuropathy go to Polyneuropathies.

 At least 12 cases of polyneuropathy related to vitamin B12 deficiency, and a case of Guillain-Barré syndrome have been reported in people with Parkinson's Disease treated with duodenal L-dopa infusion.
 L-dopa gel infusion may cause a decrease in vitamin B12 levels, leading to peripheral neuropathy.
 Other detrimental effects include alterations related to the metabolism of L-dopa, abnormal L-dopa absorption, and direct neurotoxicity of L-dopa at high doses.
 Vitamin B12 supplements may need to be considered in people with Parkinson's Disease on duodenal L-dopa infusion therapy, because vitamin B12 deficiency in people on duodenal L-dopa infusion therapy may be more frequent than the published data suggest.